National Transportation Safety Board (NTSB).

-The 2021 annual adjustment is calculated by multiplying the applicable maximum civil penalty amount by the cost-of-living adjustment multiplier, which is based on the Consumer Price Index and rounding to the nearest dollar.
-OMB, M-21-10, Implementation of Penalty Inflation Adjustments for 2021, Pursuant to the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015 (Dec.
-23, 2020).
-For FY 2021, OMB's guidance states that the cost-of-living adjustment multiplier is 1.01182.
+The 2020 annual adjustment is calculated by multiplying the applicable maximum civil penalty amount by the cost-of-living adjustment multiplier, which is based on the Consumer Price Index and rounding to the nearest dollar.
+OMB, M-20-05, Implementation of Penalty Inflation Adjustments for 2020, Pursuant to the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015 (Dec.
+16, 2019).
+For FY 2020, OMB's guidance states that the cost-of-living adjustment multiplier is 1.01764.

-Accordingly, multiplying the current penalty of $1,722 by 1.01182 equals $1,742.35, which rounded to the nearest dollar equals $1,742.
-This updated maximum penalty for the upcoming fiscal year applies only to civil penalties assessed after the effective date of the final rule.
-The next civil penalty adjustment for inflation will be calculated by January 15, 2022.
+Accordingly, multiplying the current penalty of $1,692 by 1.01764 equals $1,721.84688, which rounded to the nearest dollar equals $1,722.
+This updated maximum penalty for the upcoming fiscal year applies only to civil penalties assessed after the effective date of this final rule.
+The next civil penalty adjustment for inflation will be calculated by January 15, 2021.

 III.
 Regulatory Analysis

-The Office of Information and Regulatory Affairs Administrator has determined agency regulations that exclusively implement the annual adjustment are consistent with OMB's annual guidance, and have an annual impact of less than $100 million are generally not significant regulatory actions under Executive Order (E.O.)
+The Office of Information and Regulatory Affairs Acting Administrator has determined agency regulations that exclusively implement the annual adjustment are consistent with OMB's annual guidance, and have an annual impact of less than $100 million are generally not significant regulatory actions under Executive Order (E.O.)
 12866.
-OMB, M-21-10, Implementation of Penalty Inflation Adjustments for 2021, Pursuant to the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015 (Dec.
-23, 2020).
+OMB, M-20-05, Implementation of Penalty Inflation Adjustments for 2020, Pursuant to the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015 (Dec.
+16, 2019).
 An assessment of its potential costs and benefits under E.O.
 12866, Regulatory Planning and Review and E.O.
 13563, Improving Regulation and Regulatory Review is not required because this final rule is not a “significant regulatory action.”
 Likewise, this rule does not require analyses under the Unfunded Mandates Reform Act of 1995 and E.O.
 13771, Reducing Regulation and Controlling Regulatory Costs because this final rule is nonsignificant.

 The NTSB does not anticipate this rule will have a substantial direct effect on state government or will preempt state law.
 Accordingly, this rule does not have implications for federalism under E.O.
 13132, Federalism.